Triex/DeepZig-V3/experimental/src/training/README.md

 The training implementation is divided into several components:

-- **train_medium.zig**: Main training entry point and implementation for medium-sized model
+- **train.zig**: Main training entry point and implementation for medium-sized model
 - **optimizer.zig**: Implementations of Adam and SGD optimizers for parameter updates
 - **dataset.zig**: Dataset handling, batching, and tokenization utilities